Salmon Curry Recipe (Indian Style)

 9. I also added the tamarind water.
 Add only half and if needed add the rest later.
 Mix and cook until the onions turn completely soft.

 10. The curry should thicken yet be slightly runny.
 Taste test and add more salt and tamarind.
-When the curry turned thick, I poured thin coconut milk.
+When the curry turned thick, I poured coconut milk.
 If using thick coconut milk, do not add it now.
 Instead pour it later.

 Rest the curry for atleast 2 hours for best flavors.
 Serve salmon curry with rice, naan or roti.